 § 2.3 General Conditions

-§ 2.3.1 For the Preconstruction Phase, AIA Document A201™–2017, General Conditions of the Contract for Construction, shall apply as follows: Section 1.5, Ownership and Use of Documents; Section 1.7, Digital Data Use and Transmission; Section 1.8, Building Information Model Use and Reliance; Section 2.2.4, Confidential Information; Section 3.12.10, Professional Services; Section 10.3, Hazardous Materials; Section 13.1, Governing Law.
+§ 2.3.1 For the Preconstruction Phase, AIA Document A201™–2017, General Conditions of the Contract for Construction, as modified, shall apply as follows: Section 1.5, Ownership and Use of Documents; Section 1.7, Digital Data Use and Transmission; Section 1.8, Building Information Model Use and Reliance; Section 2.2.4, Confidential Information; Section 2.3, Information and Services Required of the Owner; Section 3.12.10, Professional Services; Section 3.18, Indemnification; Section 9.6.8, Liens and Claims; Section 10.3, Hazardous Materials; Section 11.1, Contractor’s Insurance and Bonds; Section 13.1, Governing Law; Section 13.2, Successors and Assigns.
 The term “Contractor” as used in A201–2017 shall mean the Construction Manager.

-§ 2.3.2 For the Construction Phase, the general conditions of the contract shall be as set forth in A201–2017, which document is incorporated herein by reference.
+§ 2.3.2 For the Construction Phase, the general conditions of the contract shall be as set forth in A201–2017, as modified, which document is incorporated herein by reference.
 The term “Contractor” as used in A201–2017 shall mean the Construction Manager.

 ARTICLE 3 CONSTRUCTION MANAGER’S RESPONSIBILITIES